 Orientations to CCH, Head Teacher and other field functionaries to maintain safety and quality in MDM implementation were conducted.
-A separate standard Operational Procedures is issued to schools to ensure safety and quality in MDM and the same is also made available to all stake holders on the website.
+A separate Standard Operational Procedures (SOP) is issued to schools to HM, CCH, Teachers and SDMC to ensure safety and quality in MDM and the same is also made available to all stake holders on the website.